 Karen’s research begins with the treasure of an oral history.
 Her mother Irena was interviewed for the Fortunoff Holocaust oral history collection at Yale University.
-Another gift––a rare collection that Irena inherited of family portraits painted in 1912, photographs, and documents––reveals the flourishing lifestyle and culture of the assimilated Jews of pre-war Kraków who raised her.
+Another gift––a rare family archive that Irena inherited of family portraits painted in 1912, photographs, and documents––reveals the flourishing lifestyle and culture of the assimilated Jews of pre-war Kraków who raised her.
 Few Holocaust survivor families could save anything, but in 1941 Karen’s great-grandparents sent from Berlin to New York two trunks filled with these artifacts.
 They did so at great peril and in defiance of the Nuremberg Laws, which stripped Jews of their civil rights, including owning art and precious belongings.
 This large archive was hidden in plastic garbage bags in a closet in Washington Heights, NY, until Karen’s great-aunt died in 1968.
 Thus, we are able to interweave Irena’s first-person account with family portraits and photographs of her life in Kraków.
 We also use archival footage to visualize the danger her family faced when fleeing Kraków as the Nazis advanced.

-To research David’s early life, Karen started with the address of his childhood home in Lwów, Poland, now Lviv, Ukraine.
+To research her father’s early life, Karen started with the address of his childhood home in Lwów, Poland, now Lviv, Ukraine.
 Challenged by the Cyrillic alphabet and changed street names, she compared a pre-war Polish map with today’s Ukrainian map and identified the street’s current name.
 After plugging that into Google StreetView, Karen was thrilled to see an Austro-Hungarian architectural gem that is now a UNESCO World Heritage site.

 Later, on a lark, she Googled the Polish spelling of her father’s name, “Dawid.”
 To her surprise, that whim shattered her father’s silence and revealed his shocking experience of violence at the medical school’s anatomy building.
 She learned that he was one of 2,330 Jewish students victimized by National Socialists.
 Karen discovered that the real Julia in the movie by that name was her father’s classmate.
 Visualized through a clip from the movie Julia, newspaper photos and archival footage, we recreate the terrifying 1933 riots David and his classmates endured.